 Do you want to know more about the ESCP MBA in International Management?
-Andres Anaya tells us about his experiences in the following interview.
+Our MBA alumnus Andres Anaya tells us about his experiences in the following interview.

 Andres, Thank you very much for these interesting insights!